 Note: You can display a test pattern to help adjust the image position by pressing the Pattern button on the remote control.
-Select Display Position, then press Enter.
-Press the Esc button to turn off the test pattern.
-You can also use the Pattern button to isolate colors when displaying color bars (see page 39).
+Press the Pattern button again to turn off the test pattern.

 When you hear a click, the lens position is almost centered.
 If the lens shift dial becomes difficult to turn, you cannot adjust the position any further.